 When creating a thank you email, you want to ensure you are concise and to the point, while still relaying your interest in the position.
 The basic layout will consist of 3-4 short paragraphs only.
 If you include bullet points in the middle, then an opening and closing paragraph will round out the specific bullet points you made.

 Be as specific as possible while getting to the point and keeping it short.
 There is no need to restate the details in your resume.
-Connect your experiences with conversation points from the interview and reiterate to the hiring manager or interviewer what you bring to the table is what will benefit the school or organization.
+Connect your relevant experiences as a teacher or school administrator with conversation points from the interview and reiterate to the hiring manager or interviewer what you bring to the table is what will benefit the school or organization.

 When beginning your thank you email after an interview, begin with thanking your interviewer for taking the time to speak with you.
 Mention the date you spoke as well as the title of the position you interviewed for.

-This shows that you have tailored the email to the specific company.
+This shows that you have tailored the email to the specific school district.
 The opening paragraph should only be a few sentences long.
-You want to leave many of the details on how well you will fit in with the organization to the middle section.
+You want to leave many of the details on how well you will fit in with the school district to the middle section.
 Take a look at the examples below:

 “Thank you for meeting and speaking with me yesterday.
 I found the conversation to be very enjoyable.
-I am extremely interested in the Senior Analyst position with ABC Technologies and believe I would be the right fit for your organization.
-Let me reiterate some of the skills and attributes I can bring to your outstanding team…”
+I am extremely interested in the grade six teaching position with ABC School District and believe I would be the right fit for your school district.
+Let me reiterate some of the skills and attributes as a teacher I can bring to your outstanding team of educators…”

 “Thank you for taking the time to meet with me on March 3.
-It was a pleasure speaking to you about the Account Executive role.
-I found our conversation very enlightening and it has reassured me that I am the ideal candidate for the job with Taylor and Company.”
+It was a pleasure speaking to you about the educational leadership role.
+I found our conversation very enlightening and it has reassured me that I am the ideal candidate for the school principal job with DEF School District.”